Peonies in Pots: Can They be Content?

 Why do I sell Buckets of Blooms?

-Designing wedding flowers together is one of my daughter's and her bridesmaid's favorite memories around her wedding day, and I want to offer that to you!
+Thank you for asking!
+Designing wedding flowers with family and friends is one of my daughter's and her bridesmaid's favorite memories around her wedding day.
+I want to offer that to you!

 If you are like me and prioritize building fun joy-filled memories over perfection, you are in the right place!